Neo-Assyrian Empire

-The early Neo-Assyrian kings were chiefly concerned with restoring Assyrian control over much of northern Mesopotamia, eastern Anatolia and Levant, since significant portions of the preceding Middle Assyrian Empire (1365–1050 BC) had been lost during the late 11th century BC.
-Under Ashurnasirpal II (883–859 BC), Assyria once more became the dominant power of the Near East, ruling the north undisputed.
-Ashurnasirpal's campaigns reached as far as the Mediterranean, and he oversaw the transfer of the imperial capital from the traditional city of Assur to the more centrally located Kalhu (later known as Calah in the Bible and Nimrud to the Medieval Arabs) The empire grew even more under Ashurnasirpal's successor Shalmaneser III (859–824 BC), though it entered a period of stagnation after his death, referred to as the "age of the magnates".
+The early Neo-Assyrian kings were chiefly concerned with restoring Assyrian control over much of northern Mesopotamia, eastern Anatolia and Levant, since significant portions of the preceding Middle Assyrian Empire (1365–1050 BCE) had been lost during the late 11th century BCE.
+Under Ashurnasirpal II (883–859 BCE), Assyria once more became the dominant power of the Near East, ruling the north undisputed.
+Ashurnasirpal's campaigns reached as far as the Mediterranean, and he oversaw the transfer of the imperial capital from the traditional city of Assur to the more centrally-located Kalḫu (later known as Calah in the Hebrew Bible, and Nimrud to the Arabs) The empire grew even more under Ashurnasirpal's successor Shalmaneser III (859–824 BCE), though it entered a period of stagnation after his death, referred to as the "age of the magnates".
 During this time, the chief wielders of political power were prominent generals and officials, and central control was unusually weak.
-This age came to an end with the rule of Tiglath-Pileser III (745–727 BC), who re-asserted Assyrian royal power and more than doubled the size of the empire through wide-ranging conquests.
+This age came to an end with the rule of Tiglath-Pileser III (745–727 BCE), who reasserted Assyrian royal power and more than doubled the size of the empire through wide-ranging conquests.
 His most notable conquests were Babylonia in the south and large parts of the Levant.
-Under the Sargonid dynasty, which ruled from 722 BC to the fall of the empire, Assyria reached its apex.
-Under Sennacherib (705–681 BC), the capital was transferred to Nineveh, and under Esarhaddon (681–669 BC) the empire reached its largest extent through the conquest of Egypt.
-Despite being at the peak of its power, the empire experienced a swift and violent fall in the late 7th century BC, destroyed by a Babylonian uprising and an invasion by the Medes.
+Under the Sargonid dynasty, which ruled from 722 BCE to the fall of the empire, Assyria reached its apex.
+Under Sennacherib (705–681 BCE), the capital was transferred to Nineveh, and under Esarhaddon (681–669 BCE) the empire reached its largest extent through the conquest of Egypt.
+Despite being at the peak of its power, the empire experienced a swift and violent fall in the late 7th century BCE, destroyed by a Babylonian uprising and an invasion by the Medes.
 The causes behind how Assyria could be destroyed so quickly continue to be debated among scholars.